harleengrewal2007/Induction/README.md

 Throughout the session, students were not only introduced to the wonders of physics but were encouraged to connect scientific thought with self-reflection, purpose, and clarity—an experience that made learning deeply personal, practical, and inspiring.

+In one of the most thought-provoking moments of the session, Sir recited the powerful couplet by Allama Iqbal:
+"ख़ुदी को कर बुलंद इतना कि हर तक़दीर से पहले,
+ख़ुदा बंदे से ख़ुद पूछे, बता तेरी रज़ा क्या है।"
+—emphasizing the importance of self-realization and spiritual elevation in shaping one’s destiny.

+He then engaged the students in a practical learning activity, asking them about the number of bones in the human body.
+While many correctly answered "206", none could confidently identify the specific distribution.
+To make the concept tangible, he invited students on stage to physically count and locate the bones in their own bodies—bridging theoretical knowledge with experiential learning.

+Expanding the discourse into the realm of faith and service, he touched upon the Khalsa Panth, highlighting the role of prayer as the seed of action, which then blossoms into branches, flowers, and fruits—each bearing new seeds.
+Through this metaphor, he conveyed that consistent spiritual practice cultivates growth, purpose, and impact.

+He also spoke passionately about his aspiration to work with humanitarian organizations like the Red Cross and Khalsa Aid, underlining the value of selfless service, empathy, and global citizenship in the life of a student.

+To illustrate the power of prayer and unwavering devotion, Sir narrated the story of Dhruva, a young prince.
+After being denied his father's affection due to palace favoritism, Dhruva turned to his mother, who advised him to seek God's love through prayer.
+At just five years old, he left for the forest and began intense meditation.
+Despite challenges like wild animals and severe weather, he remained undeterred.
+Impressed by his devotion, God appeared before Dhruva, but the young boy sought nothing but divine presence.
+As a reward, God granted him eternal glory, making him shine forever as the Pole Star—Dhruva Tara, a symbol of steadfastness and spiritual triumph.

 A key session of the day was conducted by Dr. Priyadarshini, a prominent voice in the field of Universal Human Values.
 She spoke on the indispensable role of ethics and empathy in technical education and professional life.
 Her session encouraged students to view engineering not only as a career path but also as a means to serve society with responsibility and integrity.